joaocampinhos/blog/about.md

 ---
 layout: page
 title: About
+description: About João Campinhos’ work and life
+permalink: /about/
 ---

 Why hello there!
 My name is João Campinhos and I'm a computer engineering student at [FCT-UNL](http://www.fct.unl.pt/).
 Overall I'm just a regular guy that likes to code and build stuff.
 When I'm not ranting about college and struggling to find 25 hours on a single day, you can probably find me reading *everything* about technology and science.